gocasters/rankr/doc/development-guideline.md

 - Instruments with logging and tracing.

 ### Additional Guidelines
 - Validation and data sanitizing must happen before data enters the service layer.
-We uses ```ozzo-validation``` library as Golang is a ***strong type*** language and this library use this property perfectly.
+We use ```ozzo-validation``` library as Golang is a ***strong type*** language and this library use this property perfectly.
 - Keep entities and use cases free of external dependencies.
 - Outer layers (delivery, repository) can depend on frameworks and libraries.
 - Dependency Injection: Use constructor functions to explicitly require dependencies.